Onion Man

 Description of Onion Man

-Onion Man is a sparse and intense series of linked poems told from the point of view of an eighteen-year-old girl working for the summer at a corn-canning factory in the 1980s.
-The poems follow her relationships with her factory job, her boyfriend, her alcoholic mother, her terminally ill grandfather, and the man who every night “peels an onion and eats it as if it were an apple.
+Onion Man follows an eighteen-year-old girl working for the summer at a corn-canning factory in London, Ontario in the 1980s as she navigates her relationships with her factory job, her boyfriend, her alcoholic mother, her terminally ill grandfather, and the man who every night “peels an onion and eats it as if it were an apple.

 Enter this book giveaway to help Palestinian families in Gaza for a chance to win a copy of Anecdotes.